 Congratulations, you have been promoted from artist to salesperson!
 Just kidding…

 I know this sounds daunting and not at all fun.
-Try to see it this way – if you get organised and make the following a part of your daily routine, you will find a well suited label for yourself and your music.
+Try to see it this way – if you get organized and make the following a part of your daily routine, you will find a well-suited label for yourself and your music.

 You will probably reach out to a lot of labels before anybody takes notice, and a huge thing is following up.
 Please don’t assume that you are emailing a bored A&R rep that is just waiting for your email to show up and give them something to do.
 In short, nobody is waiting for your music.
 Some A&R’s that I know get around 200-300 emails daily with new music from new artists.

-Be confident, be concise, be personal in your email so that they take notice.
-Show that you have done your research, and that you know what you are talking about.
+Be confident, be concise, and be personal in your email so that they take notice.
+This is key to knowing how to get noticed by music labels.
+Show that you have done your research and that you know what you are talking about.
 Include a streaming link to at least 3 tracks that sound fantastic.

 Reach out to some successful artists that you already know who are represented by a label.
 Ask them for their experience, and give them your music to listen to.
 Some of them will want to help!
 Don’t be discouraged by the cagey ones, just check it off as one more lesson learned.
 Look into some of the Facebook groups and gatherings to talk to artists as well.